 They now see new, longitudinal evidence that redoubles their conviction that companies that work on their health, not only achieve measurable improvements in their organisational well-being but demonstrate tangible performance gains in as little as 6 to 12 months.
 This holds true for companies across sectors and regions, as well as in contexts ranging from turnarounds to good-to-great initiatives.

 For companies that accept McKinsey’s study and advice, robots are already poised to replace consultants in doing the heavy lifting of almost all data collection and analysis in the field of organisational health analysis.
 Advances in understanding how the brain makes sense of data and applying this understanding to software models, means that the potential for robo advice to disrupt the consultancy market for organisational health analysis is a clear and present danger for today’s consulting advisers.
 The robots aren’t just coming… they’re already here.

-Footdown is the first Robo Adviser for rapid, non-disruptive organisational health analysis, insight and action planning.
+Footdown embeds Sensemaking in software.
+It is the first Robo Adviser for rapid, non-disruptive organisational health analysis, insight and action planning.
 Contact us today on 01225 465 640

 1 Executive Summary Report – Creating Digital Value at Scale, Gartner Symposium/ITxpo 2017